-Whoever commits a violation of the City Code, or aids, abets, counsels, hires, or otherwise procures such violation to be committed, and such violation is committed or is attempted to be committed, is a principal in the first degree and may be charged, convicted, and punished as such, whether he or she is or is not actually or constructively present at the commission of such violation Professional Discipline.
-The most effective and easiest sanction to impose on a lobbyist who is a lawyer or other professional is the notification of the professional disciplinary board (including a lobbyist association disciplinary board) that the lobbyist has violated the lobbying code.
+Whoever commits a violation of the City Code, or aids, abets, counsels, hires, or otherwise procures such violation to be committed, and such violation is committed or is attempted to be committed, is a principal in the first degree and may be charged, convicted, and punished as such, whether he or she is or is not actually or

+12. Professional Discipline

+The most effective and easiest sanction to impose on a lobbyist who is a lawyer or other professional is the notification of the professional disciplinary board (including a lobbyist association disciplinary board, if there is one) that the lobbyist has violated the lobbying code.
 This is not something that individuals will like to have on their records.
 Below is the City Ethics Model Lobbying Code provision, §307.18(g):

-Professional Discipline.
 The lobbying oversight office will notify the professional disciplinary board of any lobbyist or principal who is found to have violated this lobbying code.

+13. Legislative Action

-m.
-Legislative Action.
-Although it is important to give the lobbying oversight office a monopoly on enforcing a lobbying code, this does not mean that the local government cannot take into account lobbying violations, especially if the government feels that the hearing officer was overly lenient and that it is important to send a message to other lobbyists and principals that such misconduct will not be taken lightly.
-This is the reason for the following City Ethics Model Lobbying Violations into account with respect to the awarding of what lobbyists and their principals are generally seeking: contracts, grants, permits, and the like.
+Although it is important to give the lobbying oversight office a monopoly on the enforcement of a lobbying code, this does not mean that the local government cannot take into account lobbying violations, especially if the government feels that the hearing officer was overly lenient and that it is important to send a message to other lobbyists and principals that such misconduct will not be taken lightly.
+This is the reason for the following City Ethics Model Lobbying Code provision (§307.18(h)), which allows the local government to take lobbying violations into account with respect to the awarding of what lobbyists and their principals are generally seeking: contracts, grants, permits, licenses, and the like.
 Of course, this can be done without providing express permission, but it is best to openly consider whether this is appropriate, especially in light of the fact that this power may be abused for partisan reasons rather than to prevent further misconduct.

 Effect on Government Action.
-The local legislative body, a board or commission, or a department or agency may take into account a violation of this lobbying code in making its determinations, including the award, rejection, or termination of a contract, grant, loan, permit, zoning change, license, extension, renewal, change orders, and other special benefits.
+The local legislative body, a board or commission, or a department or agency may take into account a violation of this lobbying code in making its determinations, including the award, rejection, or termination of a contract, grant, loan, permit, zoning change, license, subsidy, tax abatement, extension, renewal, change orders, and other special benefits.

-n.
-Costs of Investigation.
+14. Costs of Investigation

 Some local governments charge a lobbying code violator for the costs of investigation.
 The idea is that if the respondent had immediately admitted to the violation, the community would have been saved this cost.
 Sometimes, this is explicitly allowed; sometimes, it is done as part of a settlement.

-o.
-State Limitations.
+15. State Limitations

 Some states place a limit on the size of fines that can be imposed by municipalities.
 For example, Florida municipalities are limited by state law to criminal enforcement or fines of up to \$500.
 This would seem to severely limit local lobbying enforcement.
-However, many Florida municipalities have been creative in finding legal sanctions, such as suspension, avoidance, and debarment.
+However, many Florida municipalities have chosen to go beyond findings by adding such sanctions as suspension, avoidance, and debarment.
 And although a \$500 top fine seems much too low, this can be remedied by making each day's continuance of a violation a separate violation.

-4. Mitigating and Aggravating Circumstances.
+d.
+Mitigating and Aggravating Circumstances

 When determining the appropriate sanction, the following mitigating and aggravating circumstances should be considered.
 It is best if they are expressly included in the ordinance or in regulations to provide clear guidelines for the ethics commission (as they are in City Ethics Model Lobbying Code §307.18(f)):